Solex 30 PICT/2 Carburetor Adjustment

 out to set the idle at 850 RPM.
 I'll let you work out how to

 measure 850 rpm - but it's a fast idle.
-(See our idle
+The VW uses a slightly higher

 turn the Volume Control Screw in slowly until the engine